nyaruka/goflow/docs/md/expressions.md

 <a name="function:extract"></a>

-## extract(array, property)
+## extract(array, properties...)

-Takes an array of objects and returns a new array by extracting the named property of each object
+Takes an array of objects and returns a new array by extracting named properties from each item.

+If a single property is specified, the returned array is a flat array of values.
+If multiple properties are specified then each item is a dict of with those properties.

 ```objectivec